March 18, 2012

 Remeber also to check out: STAR WARS BATTLEFRONT 2 All Cutscenes Full Movie 2017

 I'm assuming that all cards are already possessed, are at level 3, and that the player has 0 credits and crafting parts left over.
-I'm also assuming that all one time rewards (challenges and level rewards) were used while getting the cards to level 3, so they are not factored in.
+I'm also assuming that all one time rewards but you can get a William Hill promo code here. (challenges and level rewards) were used while getting the cards to level 3, so they are not factored in.

 Cards from loot crates are assumed to be level 1 55% of the time, level 2 40% of the time, and level 3 5% of the time.
 Duplicate credit values are assumed to be 200 for a level 1, 400 for a level 2, and 600 for a level 3, this makes the average card level 1.5 and makes the average duplicate worth 300 credits.
 Loot crates are assumed to provide an average of 2 cards.
 Crafting parts are assumed to average 50.
 This makes the value of a crate (once you have every card in the game) worth 600 credits and 50 crafting parts.
 The credits are accounted for by reducing the cost of hero crates from 2,200 to 1,600.

 The cost of upgrading a level 3 card to a level 4 card is 480 crafting parts.
 Only hero crates are bought because they are the cheapest source of crafting parts.